Chandannagar: History

-Like the other three French-administered colonies of India, Chandernagore was under the jurisdiction of French-controlled Pondicherry.
+Like the other three French-administered colonies of India, Chandannagore was under the jurisdiction of French-controlled Pondicherry.
 There was only one Governor for the entire French India.
 He resided in the principal city of Pondicherry, and from time to time, he would visit the other colonies.
 There was one Administrator under the Governor in each colony.
 Though there were courts and magistrates here, a separate judge used to come from Pondicherry for session trials.
 There was a High court in Pondicherry for filing an appeal.
 The Collectorates, the Education Department, the Housing Department, etc. were all under the said department of Pondicherry.
 One Inspector from France used to come here every year for inspecting all the affairs.
-The French Consul who lived in Calcutta had no connection with the administration of Chandernagore.
+The French Consul who lived in Calcutta had no connection with the administration of Chandannagore.

-Formerly the government kept a troop of sepoys to help maintenance of peace in the town.
-It is known that Chandernagore had two divisions of infantry during 1743–45.
+Formerly the government kept a troop of sepoys to help maintain peace in the town.
+It is known that Chandannagore had two divisions of infantry during 1743–45.
 Under the terms of the treaty it had no alternative but to keep not more than 15 soldiers.

 The laws of this place were not specific, laws were the same in regard to all the French colonies and special decrees were drawn up by the Minister of the Interior of France.
 In the French parliamentary houses, among the Députés and Senators there was one representative elected by the citizens and representatives of French India in each house.

-Though no Indian ever got a place in the French Parliament, the citizens of Chandernagore had the right to be elected to those seats.
+Though no Indian sat in the French Parliament, the citizens of Chandannagore had the right to be elected to those seats.

 A Municipality was created here on 1 August 1880.
 Charles Dumaine became the first Mayor.

 There was a sworn-in post called Notaire like the Registrar of British India.
 All the deeds such as testaments and wills, sales and purchases, conveyances, debts and dues or prenuptial contracts were registered by him.

 The judicial system even passed a few death sentences in the town.
-The first time this was carried out was on the 26th of January 1883: two persons named Sk.
+The first time this was carried out was on 26 January 1883: two persons named Sk.
 Abdul Panjari and Hiru Bagdi were sentenced to death.
 The guillotine was used to carry out capital punishment and was used in the town for the last time on 22 July 1895.

 Merger with India

 India became independent from Britain in 1947.
-In June 1948 the French Government held a plebiscite which found that 97% of Chandannagar's residents wished to become part of India.
+In June 1948, the French Government held a plebiscite which found that 97% of Chandannagar's residents wished to become part of India.
 In May 1950, the French allowed the Indian government to assume de facto control over Chandannagar, officially ceding the city to India on 2 February 1951.
 De jure transfer took place on 9 June 1952.
 The inhabitants were given the option to retain French nationality, like their counterparts in Pondicherry.

-On 2 October 1954 Chandannagar was integrated into the state of West Bengal.
+On 2 October 1954, Chandannagar was integrated into the state of West Bengal.